Milenski1987/Python-Fundamentals-Course/README.md

 ## Python Fundamentals 01.2025
-In this repository there are my solutions to tasks from the Python Fundamentals course.
+In this repository, there are my solutions to tasks from the Python Fundamentals course.
-Repository is sorted by topics in ascending order of dificulty.
+The repository is sorted by topics in ascending order of difficulty.

+#### All solutions are provided by [Milen Nikolov](https://www.linkedin.com/in/milen-nikolov-62455034b/)

 ## Contents:

 **[Basic Syntax](https://github.com/Milenski1987/Python-Fundamentals-Homework/tree/main/basic_syntax)**
-* This is first part of negotiation of Basic Course.
+* This is the first part of the negotiation of the Basic Course.
    - Lab
    - Exercise
    - More exercises

 **[Data Type and Variables](https://github.com/Milenski1987/Python-Fundamentals-Homework/tree/main/data_types_and_variables)**
-* This is second part of negotiation of Basic Course.
+* This is the second part of the negotiation of the Basic Course.
    - Lab
    - Exercise
    - More exercises